 - plans for 2020: 1a, 1b, 1e, 1f, 2c, 3a, 3b, 3d

-The U.S. node to GBIF represents an integral part of the U.S. Geological Survey’s activities to collect, organize and share biological information.
-As with other initiatives, the U.S. GBIF node streamlines access to U.S. biodiversity information and links it with broader geoscience data to address critical societal issues.
+The US node to GBIF represents an integral part of the U.S. Geological Survey’s (USGS) activities to collect, organize and share biological information.
+As part of that role USGS has identified three primary functions:

-Since establishing the node in 2001, the United States Geological Survey has fully funded direct implementation of the U.S. Node to GBIF as a key contribution to its broader biodiversity informatics activities.
+Since establishing the node in 2001, USGS has fully funded direct implementation of the US Node to GBIF as a key contribution to its broader biodiversity informatics activities.